|As of April 2018

 the Volvo Prancing Moose (and

-other labels) was a very public image and Volvo Cars was very
+many other labels) has been a very public image and Volvo Cars was very

-of it's scope and popularity among so many Volvo owners.
-Since the
+of it's scope and popularity among so many Volvo enthusiasts.

 between Volvo and Volvo car owners, there was never